Helping a loved one who has fallen and needs help getting back up isn’t as simple as it may sound.

 “I always tell people to take a minute and calm down,” she says.
 “There will be a lot of panic and anxiety when a loved one has fallen.
 Let those feelings settle down before you do anything.”

-The first step is to check to see if your loved one has suffered visible injuries.
-If so, or if you have any doubt, call 911.
-If no injuries are evident and you’ve decided to help the person get up yourself, make a plan.
+The first step is to determine if your loved one has suffered injuries.
+In case of emergency, always call 911.
+If no serious injuries are evident and you believe it’s safe to help the person get up yourself, make a plan.

 “You don’t want to get in a situation where they fall again and become injured in the process,” Fox says.